Saadi Simawe: Background

-Simawe was born into a middle-class family in Diwaniyah, Iraq, in 1946.
+Simawe was born in Diwaniyah, Iraq, in 1946.
 While a teenager, he was arrested, imprisoned, and beaten severely for publishing leaflets against the Ba'ath Party.
 After six years in prison, he was freed in a political amnesty and was allowed to return to school; he completed a BA degree in English at Al-Mustansiriya University in Baghdad.
 He graduated in June 1976 and left Iraq on a tourist visa; his mother paid a substantial fine, equivalent to approximately a year's income, when he did not return.

 Simawe made his way via Paris to North Africa, where he taught Arabic and English in high schools in Libya until 1980.
-He has made several return trips to North Africa to teach, write and do research.

-Simawe obtained a student visa to the USA in 1980 and traveled from Tripoli, Libya to Lincoln, Nebraska, where he enrolled as a graduate student at the University of Nebraska.
-He received an MA in English from the University of Nebraska in 1983.
+Simawe obtained a student visa to the USA in 1980 and traveled from Tripoli, Libya to Lincoln, Nebraska, where he enrolled as a graduate student at the University of Nebraska–Lincoln.
+He received an MA in English from the University of Nebraska–Lincoln in 1983.
 The following fall he enrolled at the University of Iowa in Iowa City.
 Simawe first completed an MA in African-American Literature, before going on to a PhD in English, which he completed in 1994.
-Darwin Turner (1932–1991), the well-respected scholar of African American Studies, was Simawe's thesis advisor.